Work, entropy production, and thermodynamics of information under protocol constraints: Introduction

-where $p$ and $p'$ are the marginal distributions over $X$ at the beginning and end of the protocol, and $I(X;M)-I(X';M)$ is the drop in the mutual information between the system and the measurement over the course of the protocol.
+where $\IXMs$ and $\IXMf$ indicate the mutual information under the conditional distributions $\pconds$ and $\pcondf$ respectively.
 Comparing \cref{eq:workbound} and \cref{eq:workbound-2}, the bound on average extractable work increases with the drop of mutual information.
-This relationship between work and information is a prototypical example of the so-called ``thermodynamics of information''~\cite{parrondo2015thermodynamics}.
+This is a classic result from the ``thermodynamics of information''~\cite{sagawa2008second,parrondo2015thermodynamics}, which shows that information about the state of a system can be used to increase the work extracted from this system.

-Just like \cref{eq:workbound}, the bound of \cref{eq:workbound-2} is typically achieved by idealized protocols, which have access to arbitrary energy functions, infinite timescales, etc. As mentioned above, in the real-world there are typically constraints on the available protocols, in which case the bound of \cref{eq:workbound-2} may not be achievable.
-As an example, consider again the Szilard box shown in \cref{fig:szilard0}.
-Imagine measuring a bit of information about the location of the particle, and that using this information to extract work while driving the system back to a uniform equilibrium distribution, so that $I(X;M)=\ln2$ and $I(X';M)=0$.
-If the system starts and ends with the uniform energy function, then \cref{eq:workbound-2} states that $\langle W \rangle \le \beta^{-1}\ln2$.
+Just like \cref{eq:workbound}, the bound in \cref{eq:workbound-2} is typically saturated by idealized protocols, which have access to arbitrary energy functions, infinite timescales, etc. As mentioned above, in the real-world there are typically constraints on the available protocols, in which case the bound of \cref{eq:workbound-2} may not be achievable.
+For example, consider again the Szilard box shown in \cref{fig:szilard0}.
+Imagine measuring a bit of information about the location of the particle and then using this information to extract work from the system while driving it back to a uniform equilibrium distribution.
+In this case $\IXMs=\ln2$ and $\IXMf=0$, so if the system starts and ends with the uniform energy function, \cref{eq:workbound-2} states that $\langle W \rangle \le \lntwooverbeta$.
 Intuitively, however, it seems that measuring the particle's horizontal position should be useful for extracting work from the system, while measuring the particle's vertical position should not be useful.
 The general bound of \cref{eq:workbound-2} does not distinguish between these two kinds of measurements.
-In fact, this bound depends only on the overall \emph{amount} of information acquired by the measurement, and is therefore completely insensitive to the \emph{content} of that information.
+In fact, this bound depends only on the overall \emph{amount} of information acquired by the measurement (as quantified by $\IXMs$), and is therefore completely insensitive to the \emph{content} of that information (i.e., the particular pattern of correlations quantified by $\IXMs$).